templecloud/website/lessons/3d-basic-rendering/3d-viewing-pinhole-camera/implementing-virtual-pinhole-camera.md

 ![Figure 8: when the film gate aspect ratio and the resolution gate ratio don't match, we need to choose between four options.](/images/cameras/fitgateresolution3.png?)

-- Fill Mode: we fit the resolution gate within the film gate (the blue box is contained within the red box).
+- **Fill Mode**: we fit the resolution gate within the film gate (the blue box is contained within the red box).
 We have to handle two cases:
   - Figure 8a: when the film aspect ratio is greater than the device aspect ratio, the canvas left and right coordinates need to be scaled down to match the left and right coordinates of the resolution gate.
 This can be done by multiplying the left and right coordinates by the resolution aspect ratio over the film aspect ratio.
   - Figure 8c: when the film aspect ratio is lower than the device aspect ratio, the canvas top and bottom coordinates need to be scaled down to match the top and bottom coordinates of the resolution gate.
 This can be done by multiplying the top and bottom coordinates by the film aspect ratio over the resolution aspect ratio.
-- Overscan Mode: we fit the film gate within the resolution gate (the red box is contained within the blue box).
+- **Overscan Mode**: we fit the film gate within the resolution gate (the red box is contained within the blue box).
 We have to handle two cases:
   - Figure 8b: when the film aspect ratio is greater than the device aspect ratio, the canvas top, and bottom coordinates need to be scaled up to match the resolution gate top and bottom coordinates.
 To do so, we multiply the canvas top and bottom coordinates by the film aspect ratio over the resolution aspect ratio.
   - Figure 8d: when the film aspect ratio is lower than the device aspect ratio, the canvas left and right coordinates need to be scaled up to match the resolution gate top and bottom coordinates.
 To do so, we multiply the canvas top and bottom coordinates by the resolution aspect ratio over the film aspect ratio.